Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it creates a split transaction from receipt data with proportional tax allocation.
-It is distinct from sibling tools like ynab_create_transaction for generic splits.
+The description clearly states the tool creates a split transaction from receipt data with proportional tax allocation.
+It distinguishes itself from sibling 'ynab_create_transaction' by explicitly mentioning receipt/tax logic and directing generic manual splits to that alternative.
+The purpose is specific and unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.